bolinocroustibat/hashed-passwd-crack-toolkit/README.md

 # Hash cracking testkit

+## Prerequisites

+Install [hashcat](https://hashcat.net/hashcat/).
+It is a password cracking tool.

 ## To hash a password and test it against a hash

 ```bash
 python3 test.py
 ```

-## To search for a password from a hash using "search that hash" directly
+## To search for a password from a hash using "search that hash" CLI

+[Search That Hash](https://github.com/HashPals/Search-That-Hash) is a Python lib that uses online services to search for hashes, plus [hashcat](https://hashcat.net/hashcat/) to search offline.

+To search for a password from a hash using "search that hash" directly, run the following command:
 ```bash
 sth -t <hash> -w <wordlist>
 ```